 Oyster Beach is approximately a half hour paddle past Tuwanek Beach Marine Park.
 You will pass the first oyster farm indicated by the many blue buoys in the bay.
 Oyster farming has a long history in Sechelt Inlet.
 This marine park has 3 or 4 good sites for your tent and an outhouse and fire pit and 2 creeks.
 In the summer the closest creek can dry up but walk a bit south and find a larger creek.

 Nine-Mile is a favorite camp site, just 2 hours from Pedals & Paddles and approximately 30 minutes from Oyster Beach.
 This site is large and is split into 2 separate areas by the large creek.
 There are many areas for tents, as well as 2 fire pits and an outhouse and a good creek.
 You get awesome sunsets from this side of the inlet.

 Half Way Beach

 Half- Way is actually half-way from tip to tip of Sechelt Inlet, and a favorite camp site for groups as it has tons of space.
 There is also an island in front which is a seal colony.
 Paddle around on a sunny day and you will see dozens of basking seals (keep your distance).
-Pit toilet, fire ring and a good creek can be found at this site.
+Pit toilet, bear cashe boxes, fire ring and a good creek can be found at this site.
 Enjoy the morning sun from this side of the Inlet.

 Kunichen Point is an awesome campsite providing amazing views up and down Sechelt and Salmon Inlets and sun all day long.
 Facilities include 2 tent pads right on the point and a pit toilet.
 Water is not reliable here and fires are not allowed on the point.
 Careful crossing Salmon Inlet as there can be strong winds coming down Salmon Inlet.
 For divers, the 366′ foot wreck of the HMCS Chaudiere was scuttled outside the bay by the artificial reef society.